polatbilek/steepest-descent/README.md

-# steepest-descent
+# Steepest Descent
-Implementation of steepest descent in python
+Implementation of Steepest Descent Algorithm in python